Under 2 hours

 - To check the chime unit, remove the cover and use a voltage meter to see if a current is flowing through the wires.

 - If the current is flowing, the chime unit is likely failing and needs to be replaced.
-If a current does not appear on the meter, move on to the next step.
+If a current does not appear on the meter, then the chime unit is not causing the issue.

-- Slip the wires out of the housing and thread the wires through the base of the new chime unit and fasten it to the wall with mounting screws.
-Connect the wires to the screw terminals on the new chime unit, and make sure to match the labeled wires to the corresponding screw terminals.
+- Slip the wires out of the housing of the old chime unit.
+Thread the wires through the base of the new chime unit.
+Fasten the new unit to the wall with mounting screws.
+Connect the wires to the screw terminals on the new chime unit.
+Make sure to match the labeled wires to the corresponding screw terminals.